Finding your personal zen: managing anxiety with apps & games

 Playing around with anxiety

-Team Gennev were fascinated to hear about controlling anxiety with gaming: calming the anxious mind through online games and apps based on brain science and “cognitive training.”
+Team Gennev was fascinated to hear about controlling anxiety and other mental health problems in menopause with gaming: calming the anxious mind through online games and apps based on brain science and “cognitive training.”
 A treatment that doesn’t require a lot of time, doesn’t depend on taking medications, is safe, effective, private, and probably already in our pockets?
 Tell us everything!